A Longitudinal Multi-modal Dataset for Dementia Monitoring and Diagnosis: Collecting the longitudinal multimodal corpus

-Our goal in creating this dataset was to collect longitudinal data including both spontaneous speech and writing, and to focus on conversations occurring in a non-clinical setting.
-There are three important novel aspects in the dataset design: I) Conversations and written thoughts as well as associated paralinguistic information are obtained on the basis of \emph{reminiscence} material, specifically images from past decades on topics of general interest.
-Reminiscence is a meaningful and useful activity for people with and without dementia that can improve cognition, mood, and quality of life~\cite{pinquart2012effects,gonzalez_reminiscence_2015}.
-II) The dataset is designed to contain daily data over three extended periods (phases) each spanning around 4 weeks or 28 sessions.
-III) The data is collected in the participants' own environment using a custom-built tablet application.
+Our goal has been to collect a longitudinal multi-modal corpus including both spontaneous speech and writing, as well as extra-linguistic information associated with language production, and to focus on interactions occurring in a non-clinical setting.
+There are three important novel aspects in the corpus design: I) Conversations and written thoughts as well as associated paralinguistic information are obtained on the basis of \emph{reminiscence} material, specifically images from past decades on topics of general interest.
+Reminiscence is a meaningful and useful activity for people with and without dementia that can improve cognition, mood, and quality of life~\cite{Pinquart2012EffectsOR,Gonzalez2015ReminiscenceAD}.
+II) The corpus contains daily data over two phases each spanning around 4 weeks or 28 sessions.
+III) The corpus is collected in the participants' own environment using a custom-built tablet application.